Connect with others who understand.

 Managing Constipation With Multiple Myeloma

 Talk to your doctor if you experience new or worsened symptoms of multiple myeloma, including constipation.
-If you consider trying any of the constipation management methods below, consult with your doctor first.
-You should not start taking new medications — even over-the-counter (OTC) drugs — without talking to your doctor.
-Additionally, some food and drinks may have direct effects on your medications.
-Your doctor can ensure they will not interact with your treatments or worsen your constipation.
+Always get your doctor’s approval before trying any constipation treatments, even over-the-counter drugs.
+Some food and drinks can also affect your medications.
+Your doctor can help make sure they will not interact with your treatments or make your constipation worse.

 Staying Hydrated

-Dehydration can cause or worsen constipation.
-Make sure to drink plenty of liquids every day and avoid eating or drinking anything that will dehydrate you.
+Dehydration can cause constipation or make it worse.
+Be sure to drink plenty of liquids every day.
+Avoid foods or drinks that could dehydrate you.
 As one MyMyelomaTeam member advised, “Staying hydrated is key if you are allowed to drink as much as you can, especially during chemo and the days following.
-If you are fluid restricted like me, drink as much as you are allowed.”
+If you are fluid-restricted like me, drink as much as you are allowed.”

-Try drinking prune juice or warm liquids in the morning if you’re experiencing constipation.
-Another MyMyelomaTeam member offered this advice: “I had an awful problem with constipation for the longest time.
+If you’re struggling with constipation, try drinking prune juice or warm liquids in the morning.
+Another MyMyelomaTeam member shared their method: “I had an awful problem with constipation for the longest time.
 This worked for me: a small glass of warm prune juice in the morning, followed by two prunes at a time, three times a day with a glass of water.”

 Dietary Changes

 Constipation and bowel obstruction make it harder for you to pass stool and may lead to bloating.
 Eating foods rich in fiber, such as prunes, may help with these problems.
 There are two main types of fiber: soluble and insoluble.
-They are classified according to how they react when in contact with water.
-Ideally, you should aim to consume both types to help alleviate constipation.
+They are classified according to how they react to water.
+You should aim to consume both types to help ease constipation.

 Soluble Fiber

-Foods with this fiber type become sticky and gooey when wet and easily dissolve in water.
-This ensures that the stool does not pass through the bowel too fast, thus avoiding discomfort.
-Some foods under this category include:
+Foods with this type of fiber become sticky and gooey when wet and easily dissolve in water.
+This helps slow down the stool’s movement through your bowel, which can help prevent discomfort.
+Some foods high in soluble fiber include:

 • Apples